symblai/symbl-docs/docs/api-reference/getting-conversation-intelligence.md

 - [Audio API](/docs/async-api/overview/audio/post-audio) for processing recorded conversations via VoIP, voice mails, and audio calls.
 - [Video API](/docs/async-api/overview/video/post-video) for processing recorded conversations via video calls.

-### 2. Get Conversation Intelligence with Conversation API
+### Step 2: Get Conversation Intelligence with Conversation API
 ---

 In this step, you will use the **Conversation API** to fetch Transcripts, Topics, Action Items and all the supported insights.